jonmorehouse/chromefiles/launchd/readme.md

 Make sure you run launchctl load -w .plist as the intiializer for the launchdameon Make sure you don't run as sudo, otherwise will expect root ownership

+launchd will run Daemons in /Library/LaunchDaemons or /System/Library/LaunchDaemons as root